Complete Guide to Hiking at Uluru and Kata Tjuta

 Looking for ways to combine sightseeing, fresh air, and physical activity in one fantastic experience?
 One of the best ways to see Uluru and Kata Tjuta up close is to take a hike around the base of these structures.
-Climbing is no longer permitted at Uluru, but a base walk or a hike around Uluru Tjuta National Park is a great way to enjoy some exercise combined with priceless views while learning about the area’s history and cultural significance.
+Climbing is not permitted at Uluru; a base walk or a hike around Uluṟu-Kata Tjuṯa National Park is the perfect way to enjoy some exercise combined with priceless views while learning about the area’s history and cultural significance.

-We’re sharing some of our top tips for enjoying your hike at Uluru or Kata Tjuta: what to pack, the best time to try hiking, and some helpful safety information to keep in mind.
-We’ve also rounded up some of our favourite hiking trails and routes whether you’re a beginner or an experienced hiker.
-Fill up your water bottle, slather on some sunscreen, and grab your pack — let’s get started!
+We’re sharing some of our top Uluṟu-Kata Tjuṯa National Park hiking tips for enjoying your outdoor adventure.
+If this is your first time in Uluṟu-Kata Tjuṯa National Park, this guide will share what to pack, the best time to try hiking, and some helpful safety information to keep in mind.
+We’ve also rounded up some of the best hiking trails at Uluru for beginners, as well as our favourite trails and Uluru trekking experiences, just for you.
+Fill up your water bottle, slather on some sunscreen and grab your pack – let’s get started!

-Next, choose lightweight, comfortable layers which will not only keep your body at a proper temperature, but will provide protection against the sun and pesky insects, too.
+Next, choose lightweight, comfortable layers that will keep your body at a proper temperature and provide protection against the sun and pesky insects, too.
 A light jacket or breathable long-sleeved top and pants are perfect.
 A broad-brimmed hat is essential.
-If you’re visiting during the summer months, a fly net is a good idea as well.
+If you’re visiting during the summer months, a fly net is also a good idea.

 A high-SPF sunscreen is key (don’t forget to reapply often!) as well as lip balm and sunglasses.
 Consider insect repellant for summer visits.